skupperproject/skupper-example-bookinfo/README.md

 and proceed with the demo.
 Skupper will route service requests between namespaces on a single cluster just as well.

-## Step 1: Install the demo source files and Skupper tool
+## Step 1: Install demo source files and Skupper tool

 1. On your local machine, make a directory for this tutorial, clone the example repo, and install the Skupper command line executable: